 |Add cards and buttons||Enhance the user experience with media other than text, such as graphics, menus, and cards||How to add cards|

 The table above is not a comprehensive list.
 Explore the articles on the left, starting with sending messages, for more bot functionality.

 Additionally, we provide command line tools to help you to create, manage, and test bot assets.
-These tools can manage a bot configuration file, configure LUIS apps, build a QnA knowledge base, mock a conversation, and more.
+These tools can configure LUIS apps, build a QnA knowledge base, build models to dispatch between components, mock a conversation, and more.
 You can find more details in the command line tools readme.

 Test your bot locally with the emulator.
-The Bot Framework Emulator is a stand-alone app that not only provides a chat interface, but also debugging and interrogation tools to help understand how and why your bot does what it does.
-The emulator can be run on a locally alongside your in-development bot application.
+The Bot Framework Emulator is a stand-alone app that not only provides a chat interface but also debugging and interrogation tools to help understand how and why your bot does what it does.
+The Emulator can be run locally alongside your in-development bot application.